 STOP Suicide is an award-winning suicide prevention campaign which reaches across Cambridgeshire and Peterborough.
-It started life in 2014 as one of four different NHS England-funded pilot campaigns across the East of England and is now continuing via other funding streams.

 Our Aims